KonstantinosAng/random_password/README.md

 # Random password generator

 Generate a random password with a given length.
-The algorith stores the password in a mongo database and checks everytime if the generated passwords are uniques.
+The algorithm stores the password in a mongodb database and checks everytime if the generated passwords are uniques.

 ## Installation

 ```
 pip install -r requirements.txt
 ```

 ## Usage